 Architecture, heritage conservation, adaptive reuse, urban and rural planning, and landscape and urban design.

-In practice since 1990, ERA Architects Inc. has over 85 staff members based in Toronto and Montréal.
+In practice since 1990, ERA Architects Inc. has over 85 staff members based in Toronto, Montréal, and Ottawa.
 The founding principals of ERA are members of the Ontario Association of Architects and the Canadian Association of Heritage Professionals (CAHP), and are Fellows of the Royal Architectural Institute of Canada.

 Recent and ongoing architectural projects in building conservation and adaptive reuse include Toronto’s Distillery District; Maple Leaf Gardens; Renaissance ROM; Transformation AGO; the Evergreen Brick Works; Union Station; the Artscape Wychwood Barns; Bridgepoint Health (the former Don Jail); Massey Tower; La Cour d’appel du Québec; and the Government Conference Centre.